Auctioning with Strategically Reticent Bidders: The

 \section{The \smm{}}

-In this section, we focus on a different meta mechanism, tailored for revenue maximization.
-As is described in Meta Mechanism \ref{al:simulated-meta}, it uses each possible realized value profile and determines the outcome in expectation.
-We remark here again that, despite what the notation may suggest from bidders' perspective, the auctioneer does not know the correspondence between the value function $v(\cdot||\states)$ and the information profile $\states$.
-That is, in the Meta Mechanism \ref{al:simulated-meta}, it only requires the given mapping between a probability $\Pr(\theta | \states)$ and the value function $v(\cdot||\states)$ to determined the allocation and payment.
-In addition, the \smm{} is linear, in the sense that the allocation and payment are determined by a linear combination of every possible realization of bidder's value profile through \emph{simulation}.
+In this section, we study a different yet equally natural meta mechanism that instead uses the expectation of outcomes.
+As described in Meta Mechanism \ref{al:simulated-meta}, it utilizes each possible realized value profile and output the expectation of their outcomes.
+Specifically, the allocation (resp. payment) is determined by a linear combination of allocation (resp. payment) at every possible realization of bidder's value profile through \emph{simulation}.
 Hence, we will refer to such generalization technique as the \smm{}.
-Such meta mechanism also guarantees the dominance-strategy FD that would convert an IC mechanism in \oldmodel{} to \infoIC{} in \newmodel{} just like \emm{} but under a different condition given in Theorem \ref{thm:simulated-meta-reduce}.

-However, we remark a subtle difference between the \emm{} and \smm{}.
-That is, through simulation, the meta mechanism only requires the input mechanism to be feasible in $\Theta$ as opposed to the entirety of the simplex $\Delta_{\Theta}$.
-This relaxation is ideal for the mechanisms such as the Myerson's optimal auction, where it was not well defined how to handle a value distribution given a mixture of information variable states.
-Nevertheless, in order to have \infoIC{} and IR condition for the meta mechanism, we still need guarantee the IC and IR of the input mechanism to apply at any fully-revealing state, as described in Eq. \eqref{eq:iic-truthful-reporting}.
-Hence, we introduce the assumption of \emph{Indicative States} on bidders' value, information profile and the allocation function of input mechanism.
+We make the same assumption that the base mechanism may be prior dependent and thus takes the input of $\v$ and $F$. $F_i^\states(\cdot)$ denotes the bidder $i$'s value distribution for a given state $\theta_i$, and they can be directly computed from the value function $v_i$ and the type distribution $h_i$.
+It turns out that this meta mechanism can also convert IC mechanism in \oldmodel{} to \infoIC{} in \newmodel{} under some minor assumptions below.